When Women Travel – Top Tips for Solo Female Travel

-There are a lot of mosquitoes in Southeast Asia and you can easily find bug spray.
+There are a lot of mosquitoes in Southeast Asia and Central or South America and you can easily find bug spray.
 However, if you’re looking for natural spray it’s best to pack your own before you leave.

 Accessories and Clothing

-Cross Shoulder Bag: the Cross Shoulder Bag is great for the busy streets of Southeast Asia where bag theft can occur.
+Cross Shoulder Bag: the Cross Shoulder Bag is great for the busy streets in cities where bag theft can occur.
 It is more secure and your hands will be free for things like shopping or sampling tasty street food.

-Tights: Tights are great for cold bus rides but can also come in handy on other modes of transportation in Southeast Asia.
-Motorbikes are one of the most common types of transportation but can be tricky to get onto and off of in a skirt.
-Pack a pair of cut off tights to wear under your dress or skirt if you’re modest or haven’t perfected the art of riding a motorbike sidesaddle like all the local women.
+Tights: Tights are great for cold bus rides and can also come in handy on other modes of transportation in Southeast Asia and Central or South America where motorbikes are common..
+Trust me, it can be quite tricky to get on and off of one in a skirt.

 Face Cream and Soap

-In a culture where pale skin is highly desirable, almost all face creams and soap contains some sort of bleaching agent.
-Apparently even white armpits are prized because the deodorant has whitening powers as well.
+In Southeast Asia pale skin is highly prized and almost all face creams and soap contains some sort of bleaching agent.
+Apparently even white armpits are preferred because the deodorant has whitening powers as well.
 So stock up and pack your own Face Cream and Soap before leaving home.